plus3network/slipcover/README.md

 BeanBag
 =======

-A framework for creating a web service layer on top CouchDB using Restify.
+A framework for creating a data model web service layer on top CouchDB using Restify.